-Having the support of project partners not only increases the capacity of PICA but can also provide access to new resources that otherwise would be unavailable.
-One of the greatest resources that PICA has available, as a result of the partnership with Snow Leopard Trust, is access to their long-term Snow leopard camera trapping image database carried out across numerous Central Asian countries.
-With Snow leopard and Pallas’s cat sharing much of the same habitat and range these images can be a quick and valuable resource to identify Pallas’s cat presence, activity patterns and association with other species.
-In some-ways the work being done to protect and monitor Snow leopards is, indirectly, improving our understanding of the Pallas’s cat.
+Having the support of project partners not only increases the capacity of PICA, but can also provide access to new resources that otherwise would be unavailable.
+One of the greatest resources that PICA has available, as a result of the partnership with Snow Leopard Trust, is access to their long-term snow leopard camera trapping image database carried out across numerous Central Asian countries.
+With snow leopard and Pallas’s cat sharing much of the same habitat and range, these images can be a quick and valuable resource to identify Pallas’s cat presence, activity patterns and association with other species.
+In some ways the work being done to protect and monitor snow leopards is therefore improving our understanding of the Pallas’s cat.

 Previous research carried out by PICA staff at RZSS Highland Wildlife Park studied and analysed captive Pallas’s cat vocalisations through the breeding season with the aim of using the data to help adapt breeding management techniques.
 Using these vocalisations as auditory “lures” PICA staff have supported two MSC students who conducted captive trails testing them against others (olfactory) lures including catnip, valerian oil.
 These trails were undertaken as a precursor for field testing in a Pallas’s cat range country where their presence was known.
 In 2018 the PICA team joined forces with the Snow Leopard Trust field team in Kyrgyzstan to test these lures alongside a camera trapping survey to explore the possibility of improving the capture success of Pallas’s cats and other small carnivores.
 As a small secretive and elusive cat, it is no surprise that Pallas’s cats have a low detection rate during field surveys whether the monitoring technique is camera trapping, snow tracking or visual observations.
 Field research techniques that could improve capture rate could be a valuable tool for future monitoring surveys.
 See the full report of the Kyrgyzstan field research below.

-For many of the small felids, including Pallas’s cat, detailed knowledge on the range of threats, trend in threats or to what extend threats are having on local populations, is often very limited.
+For many of the small felids, including the Pallas’s cat, detailed knowledge on the range, trends and severity of threats, as well as their impacts on local populations is often very limited.
 Such a lack of knowledge can have a negative impact on implementing effective conservation action.
 With species that have an extensive range, like the Pallas’s cat, it is also likely that there will be a variety of threats dependent on what part of the range you look at.
 Obtaining such accurate data is, as a result, a big challenge for conservation projects as it can often be linked to the local knowledge, or lack of, toward the target species.
 PICA has been delivering activities focused on collecting data from across the species range using standardised threat surveys.
 These surveys are also being used to gather data on the general knowledge of the species which in turn supports the design and distribution of the educational materials.
 PICA surveys were translated into several range country languages and distributed by range country researchers as well as an MSc student, sponsored by PICA, from the National University of Mongolia.

 To date PICA has compiled results from over 400 completed surveys conducted across 5 range countries (Mongolia, Pakistan, Uzbekistan, Kyrgyzstan and Nepal).
 “Researchers” surveys were completed by the range country researchers to collect data on what was considered “expert knowledge” and to be used as a comparative tool against local knowledge.
 “Herder” surveys were used within villages and communities living alongside suspected or known Pallas’s habitats and collected data from local knowledge.